 RELATING TO LABOR AND LABOR RELATIONS -- LABOR RELATIONS ACT

-This act would expand the definition of "employee," and would clarify that the board has the right to award interest and attorney's fees and aid in enforcement of the board's orders.
+This act would expand the definition of "employee".
+It would also modify how the state's labor relations board operates and aids in enforcement of the board's orders.

 This act would take effect upon passage.